 Should any of these side effects start to bother you or you notice anything more serious, immediate medical help should be sought.

 We understand the importance of staying on top of your asthma treatment regimen, which is why we've made it safe and convenient for patients to get a repeat prescription for their inhaler online at 121doc.
-Our order process includes a specially developed and 100% free consultation, which will allow our doctor to evaluate your suitability for a prescription.
+Our order process includes a specially developed and 100% free consultation, which will allow our partner doctor to evaluate your suitability for a prescription.
 If a prescription is issued you will be notified and your order will be passed to our pharmacy, where our pharmacist will ensure that your treatment is dispensed for delivery the very next day, at no additional charge.
 We offer different medications for asthma so be sure you have the correct form.
 To view the rest of our medications see our asthma condition page for more information and other available treatments.

 Reachable and friendly patient supportPatient Service Online now: Mon-Fri 08:00-18:00